 Dental crowns are tooth-shaped caps that can help a cracked or broken tooth that cannot be restored with a dental filling.
 They can also be used for many other dental restorations when necessary, like a root canal treatment or a dental bridge treatment.
 Dental crowns cover the top surface of your tooth, which is also called your tooth enamel.
 This restoration can help weak and fragile teeth gain their strength and health once again.
 Think about all the pressure we put on our teeth each day.
 If one of your teeth becomes too weak, there’s a chance you could break your tooth, which is typically quite inconvenient and painful.
-At Engelhardt & Associates, Dr. Engelhardt and Dr. Ralston make sure your teeth are healthy and strong and, if necessary, they will give you the right treatment that will help you restore your tooth’s health and appearance.
+At Engelhardt & Associates, Dr. Engelhardt, Dr. Ralston, and Dr. Nelson make sure your teeth are healthy and strong and, if necessary, they will give you the right treatment that will help you restore your tooth’s health and appearance.

 Installing the Crown